 Snap Inc Q4 Quarterly Results Much Improved Yet Still Fundamentally Challenged

-- Year-on-year DAU growth was XXX with an increase of XXX million DAUs
+- Year-on-year DAU was with an increase of DAUs

-- Total costs declined by XXX from XXX million in XXX 2017 to XXX million in XXX XXX of Snap ad impressions are now delivered through its automated auction platform, up from XXX in XXX revenue per user in XXX was XXX – a XXX increase on XXX revenue
+- Total costs by from million in 2017 million in 2017 of Snap ad impressions are now delivered through its automated auction platform, up from in

 Companies and brands mentioned in this report: Snap Inc, Snapchat, Facebook, Twitter